jefftune/General/Tango_Card_Service_API.md

 <a name="failure_response_inv_input" ></a>
 ### `INV_INPUT` ###

-One (or more) of the supplied inputs didn’t meet the requirements.
+One (or more) of the supplied inputs didnï¿½t meet the requirements.
 The request should be altered before resubmitting.

 <dl>
     <dt>invalid<dt>
-    <dd>JSON object - The object’s properties are the name of the invalid field, the value of the property is description of the associated problem.</dd>
+    <dd>JSON object - The objectï¿½s properties are the name of the invalid field, the value of the property is description of the associated problem.</dd>
 </dl>

 #### Example `INV_INPUT` Response Type ####